Acumen-Desktop/goose-turbo-shad-electron/README_root.md

 It transitions from a React frontend to a Svelte-based architecture while maintaining the Electron desktop application functionality.

+The main entry point for the GD application is `desktop/goose-desktop/src/main/main.ts`, and the renderer process is `desktop/goose-desktop/src/renderer/index.html`.
+Run 'yarn start' from the root to start the application.

 ## Repository Structure

 The codebase follows a monorepo approach with these main directories: